Losing Weight doesn't have to be rubbish. - NuBeginnings

 One of the reasons for this is that the reduction of fat means the food doesn’t taste as good and so the food companies substituted fat with sugars/sweeteners and salt.
 Fat is also necessary for a healthy brain, skin and heart function and so eliminating it is simply not a good idea.

-You can Eat as you Wish – Once you Exercise
+Losing weight where you can Eat as you Wish – Once you Exercise

 The amount of exercise needed to lose a pound of fat is 3,500 calories or thereabouts and exercise is not a way to lose weight unless you are also looking at what you eat.
 If you eat as you wish, it can be hard for even the healthiest and fittest to keep the weight off.
 Exercise is vital, but it does not impact as much as many people think on weight.
 That said it’s amazing for skin, bones, muscles and your mind and does still play a pivotal role in weight loss, health and wellbeing.